QuantEcon/lecture-python-intro/lectures/greek_square.md

 We'll also use invariant subspaces to describe variations on this method that are faster.

-## Second order linear difference equations
+## Second-order linear difference equations

-Before telling how the ancient Greeks computed square roots, we'll provide a quick introduction to second order linear difference equations.
+Before telling how the ancient Greeks computed square roots, we'll provide a quick introduction to second-order linear difference equations.

 We'll study  the following second-order linear difference equation